clement-sciascia/docs/pages/cloud/dedicated/disk_replacement/guide.en-gb.md

 ---
-title: 'Replacing a defective disk'
+title: Replacing a defective disk
 slug: disk-replacement
 excerpt: 'Find out how to identify a defective disk, and request a replacement'
-section: 'Server Management'
+section: Server Management
 ---

 **Last updated 21st June 2018**